Nonannet/copapy/README.md

 ## Examples
 ### Basic example
-A very simple example program using copapy can look like this:
+A very simple example program using Copapy can look like this:

 ```python
 import copapy as cp